Vacating a Criminal Conviction and Your Rights as a Criminal Defendant in Massachusetts

 Effects on Defendant’s Immigration Status

-In Massachusetts, the court is required to provide each defendant with a verbal warning about the potential immigration impacts that guilty pleas and admissions can have on the status of an immigrant.
-If the court does not provide these warnings and an individual may be subject to one of those consequences then the conviction can be or may be vacated.
-In addition to the court warnings, a defendant must be advised by his attorney of all of the potential consequences that a plea or admission will have on their immigration status.
-If the criminal defense attorney does not provide this advice and information, then the conviction may be vacated if the defendant can demonstrate there was a reasonable alternative to the plea or admission.
+In Massachusetts, the court is required to provide each defendant with a verbal warning about the potential immigration impact that guilty pleas and admissions can have on the status of an immigrant.
+If the court does not provide these warnings and an individual may be subject to one of those consequences then the conviction may be vacated.
+In addition to the court warnings, a defendant must be advised by his attorney of all of the potential consequences that a plea or admission of guilt will have on their immigration status.
+If the criminal defense attorney does not provide this advice and information, then the conviction may be vacated if the defendant can demonstrate there was a reasonable alternative to the guilty plea or admission.

 Your Constitutional Rights as a Defendant in a Massachusetts Criminal Case